-Top Camera for iOS review
+Top Camera for iOS full review

 Top Camera packs numerous photo-taking modes, impressive photo-editing tools, and more into one app.
 Not only does it include different still-shooting modes such as HDR, Burst, and Slow Shutter, but users can also shoot video, organise photos into folders, and edit and add filters to photos.

 From the Settings menu users can modify each shooting mode on an individual basis.
 You can also tap on the bubble icon at the top right corner to adjust the brightness, contrast, saturation and temperature, and see the changes happen live before taking a shot.